 The loan terms only apply while you remain at the job providing the employee savings plan.
 If you leave your job with a loan balance, you must repay the full amount by the due date of your next federal tax return.

-Another downside is that if you don’t pay the loan back by its due date, it counts as a distribution and you will likely have to pay income taxes and penalty on the money.
+Another consideration is that if you don’t pay the loan back by its due date, it counts as a distribution and you will likely have to pay income taxes and penalty on the money.

 You’ll also miss out on the growth those borrowed funds may have experienced, which could set back your retirement goals.
 When considering different types of savings accounts, it’s wise to acquaint yourself with a variety of possible scenarios.

 An employee savings plan can be an advantageous way to save towards retirement and other goals.
 It can be especially beneficial if your employer offers matching contributions, which can help boost your savings.